Proton Therapy Cancer Treatment Support Services

 A cancer diagnosis is life changing.
 Along with highly advanced medical treatment and a dedicated patient care team, being informed helps put many patients at ease and takes away the uncertainty surrounding treatment.
-We created our 8-step treatment process to walk through every detail from start to finish so that patients and families feel well-informed and confident in the treatment.
+We provide support for cancer patients throughout the treatment process.
+We created our 8-step proton therapy treatment process to walk through every detail from start to finish so that patients and families feel well-informed and confident in the treatment.
 Many patients also find it comforting to connect with others who can empathize with the inherent anxiety as well as the challenges of researching treatment options.
-Our patient and concierge services, including our California Protons Connect Program, psychologist patient support service, weekly patient socials, and therapy dog visits further strengthen these connections as they help bring the community together and create a sense of home.
+Our patient and concierge services, including our California Protons Connect Program, nutrition services, weekly patient socials, and therapy dog visits further strengthen these connections as they help bring the community together and create a sense of home.

 Our 8-Step Proton Therapy Treatment Process

 - Initial Inquiry.
-Our nurse’s clinical coordinator will contact you after receiving your medical information, including your diagnosis and health history, to approve treatment and create an official patient medical file.
+One of our nurse clinical coordinators will contact you after receiving your medical information, including your diagnosis and health history, to approve treatment and create an official patient medical file.

 - Medical Consult.
 During this appointment, your radiation oncologist will review and explain your recommended course of treatment.

 - CT Simulation (ST-SIM) Appointment.
 You will go through a “dress rehearsal” with CT imaging and customized immobilization device(s) to prepare you and ensure the equipment is correctly positioned with pinpoint accuracy for treatment.
 You may be outfitted with a specially designed body mold or mask, or receive semi-permanent body markings (small dots) to help with alignment during treatment.